 Dan finally knocked one of those nagging little projects off the to-do list this weekend.
 When we (and by “we” I mean Dan) were frantically getting this kitchen up and running before our move-in, we left the backsplash decision on the back burner.
 As Dan was cutting down countertops, he had an extra run of butcher block, so that became our temporary backsplash around the sink.
 Having a wine storage cabinet would have been cool.

 Even though it was attached and sealed with silicone, my apparently wild water antics washing dishes (actually I blame it all on the kids) meant that water was still finding ways to get in any possible crack or crevice.
-I had no other choice but to look about plumbing services that were avialable near me to get things right at the earliest, as there are more upcoming plumbing repairs too.
+I had no other choice but to look about plumbing services that were available near me to get things right at the earliest, as there are more upcoming plumbing repairs, too.
+You can check them out here.
 At that point, it didn’t look to me that there was another way out other than calling in the water restoration austin services.

 A few weeks ago, Dan decided to take off the backsplash (on Christmas Eve, I believe.
 He’s always had a knack for timing house projects) before any damage was done to the actual counter tops and we’ve been drying out and religiously oiling what was left behind.